 At EnerSys, we understand that an effective business strategy must also be one that evaluates and addresses environmental and social risk factors as well as opportunities to leverage sustainable operations and ethical behavior as a means of driving business value.
-To that end, we have been integrating the fundamental values of ESG into our everyday operations and future business strategies.
-Our Sustainability Team leads ESG our efforts with respect to climate change management, product sustainability, operations, supply chain management.
+To that end, we have been integrating the fundamental values of sustainability into our everyday operations and future business strategies.
+Our Sustainability Team coordinates environmental, social and governance our efforts with respect to climate change management, product sustainability, operations, and supply chain management.